Murder of Grzegorz Przemyk: Beating and death

-The policemen called an ambulance, reporting that a "drug-addict" required treatment at psychiatric hospital.
+The policemen called an ambulance around 6 p.m., reporting that a "drug addict" required treatment at a psychiatric hospital.
+They said that Przemyk was feigning illness in order to leave the police station.
 The driver, Michał Wysocki, could see that Przemyk was not drugged, but crouching, holding his stomach, and unable to walk.
 Together with the paramedic Jacek Szyzdek, they moved him into the ambulance and transported him to a hospital on Hoża Street.
 By that time, Filozof had arrived at the hospital on foot from the police station.
 The psychiatrist Paweł Willmann then referred the barely conscious Przemyk to a psychiatric hospital for further investigation, explaining that a gastric lavage would be performed and he would "soon get better."
 Przemyk's mother arrived and insisted on taking him home, fearing abuse known to be typical at the psychiatric facilities at that time.
 At home, Przemyk, feeling better, relayed how he was beaten by the policemen, while an officer advised that they "beat him in the stomach to leave no traces".

 On 13 May, Przemyk again started feeling poorly and was seen by two doctors.
 The second one suspected liver injury and called for immediate transport to Solec hospital for surgery.
 At 11 pm, Przemyk was still conscious and explained to the surgeon he had been "beaten in the stomach until he lost consciousness" and that it happened at a police station.
 He was operated on during the night, only to confirm severe and irreversible gastrointestinal perforation.
 Przemyk died in an intensive care unit at 1 pm on 14 May.
 The news about his death quickly spread, and by the evening Sadowska's house was already guarded by a number of policemen, preventing friends arriving with condolences from entering.

 On 15 May, the information reached the underground and international media (BBC, RFE, and Voice of America), but was not reported in the Polish media.
 The opposition writer and poet Wiktor Woroszylski wrote an open letter to Prime Minister Mieczysław Rakowski calling for a fair and transparent investigation.
 Rakowski noted in his private diary that, taking into account the activities of Sadowska, the security service might have "taught her son a lesson."
 The opinion that the incident was the SB's revenge on Sadowska was also widespread in opposition circles at that time.

 On 17 May, the state newspaper Życie Warszawy published a short note about "two drunk and aggressive men" found by police officers on the square that required an ambulance because they "had injuries."
 The note did not mention their arrest and detention at the police station.
 Cezary Filozof went into hiding because it became obvious the investigation would be manipulated and he was the most important witness to the beating.